Part 1 – Are You The Same Person Everyday?

 SO HOW AND HOW MUCH DO WE CHANGE?

 Each of the events or circumstance in my life and yours tells a tale of different kinds of change that people go through, of which there are countless.
 The examples I have used so far are of events that are for the most part public and open to anyone to observe.
 There are numerous other occurrences however, which are private and not available for inspection.
-Together, they all result in outer and inner change in the person subjected to them, regardless of how serious or unimportant the individual involved or an observer considers the event to be.
+Together, they all result in outer and inner change in the person subjected to them, regardless of how serious or unimportant the involved individual or an observer considers the event to be.
 In that sense they (the subject or observer of the event) are not exactly the same as the day before, not even a moment before the event occurred or knowledge of it is encountered, as the case may be.

-The main point is that we are faced with very many happenings, to which we respond, whether in a small way or to a major degree and as a result we are changed to some degree.
+The main point is that we are faced with very many happenings, to which we respond, whether in a small way or to a major degree, publicly or privately, internally or externally, and as a result we are changed to some degree.
 The fact that we are always changing, as is the world around us, is important because the common experience of wanting and searching for ways and opportunities to deal with our physical and emotional problems comes from knowing that change occurs inside us.
 Of course, this goes on constantly though almost entirely silently and outside our awareness.
 The fact that very tiny alterations in our bodies, such as cell division, are going on all the time may not seem important but it definitely is.
 Nor do we necessarily recognize repeated adjustments to our attitude, for instance, to believing statements a parent makes or to ordinary events we experienced, say from the time we were the age of two to when we are ten years old.

 Take, as an example, my reaction to the injuries my wife and I suffered.
 At first, right after I learned about the extent of my condition, I was not sure how to react.
-But soon thereafter I learned about my wife’s physical trauma and saw her able to walk and do things mostly for me, I changed and have adopted a definite attitude of gratitude, which I have till the present.
-Other events since have also contributed to the appreciation of my changed circumstances.
+But soon thereafter I learned about my wife’s physical trauma and saw her able to walk and do things, mostly for me, I changed and have adopted a definite attitude of gratitude, which I have till the present.
+Other events since then have also contributed to the appreciation of my changed circumstances.
 The contrast between what changed for me compared to what changed for my wife made it more likely for me to accept my changed situation easier than if she was the one who was paralyzed and in constant pain.
 I will explain why this is so.